03shraddha/03shraddha/README.md

 [shraddha-kulkarni.com](https://shraddha-kulkarni.com)

+get in loser, we are learning how to code :)

-i work in product. i like building things that are useful, occasionally weird, and sometimes both.
+i like building things that are useful, occasionally weird, and sometimes both

-this is where i keep the experiments.
+this is where i keep the experiments

 **things i've built**